A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

-From this bifurcation analysis we see that the cell is firing rapidly (limit cycle) in the absence of an external current.
-Being in a high voltage state, $Ca^{2+}$ loads, leading to a rise of sAHP current.
-This corresponds, in the bifurcation diagram, to a motion toward negative current values.
-This motion goes on until the cell reaches the homoclinic bifurcation where rapid firing stop. $I_{sAHP}$ is high now, leading to the hyperpolarization phase.
-Then, because voltage is low, $[Ca^{2+}]$ decreases and $I_{sAHP}$ drops down.
-Eventually, SAC crosses the $SN_1$ bifurcation point and starts firing again.
-This is illustrated in Fig. \ref{Fig:SpontaneousBursting}.
-Here, red and black lines correspond to stable and unstable fixed points and green line represent the amplitude of the limit cycle.
-The blue trace is the trajectory of a burst in the plane $(I_{ext}=I_{sAHP},V)$.
-In this scenario, cells burst therefore periodically, with a frequency controlled by the characteristic times $\tau_R, \tau_S$ of variables $R$ and $S$ respectively.
+\bb{Analyzing how the slow variations of $I_{sAHP}$ generate bursting, we actually exhibit two possible drives of triggering bursting: }

+\bb{i) \textit{Dynamical drive}, induced by the mere dynamics of neurons, without external influence.
+In our model, the joint fast dynamics of $Ca^{2+}$ and $K^+$ channels generates fast oscillations while the slow AHP, mediated by $Ca^{2+}$ gated $K^+$ channels, modulates slow oscillations \cite{zheng-lee-etal:06}.
+The conjunction of these two mechanisms generates bursting.
+Note that in this case, $I_{ext}=0$ in Eq \eqref{eq:Voltage1}, meaning there is no external current (Fig \ref{Fig:SpontaneousBursting} left).
+In this scenario, cells burst periodically, with a frequency controlled by the characteristic times $\tau_R, \tau_S$ of variables $R$ and $S$ respectively.
 From a dynamical systems perspective, there are two important bifurcations associated with bursting: a) bifurcation of the rest state that leads repetitive firing and b) bifurcation of a spiking attractor that leads to a rest state \cite{izhikevich:07}.
-There are two possible types of bifurcations linked to such type of behavior (i) Homoclinic saddle-node bifurcation and (ii) Hopf bifurcation.
-We have therefore shown that (i) holds in our case.
+There are two possible types of bifurcations linked to such type of behavior (1) Homoclinic saddle-node bifurcation and (2) Hopf bifurcation.
+We have therefore shown that (1) holds in our case.
 The first bifurcation associated with the breaking of the rest state is the saddle-node bifurcation.
 The "spiking attractor", here the limit cycle, is created by an homoclinisation.
-According to the classification of bursting made by Izhikevich in \cite{izhikevich:07}, this corresponds to a "square-wave" point-cycle planar burster.\\
+According to the classification of bursting made by Izhikevich in \cite{izhikevich:07}, this corresponds to a "square-wave" point-cycle planar burster.}\\